department-of-veterans-affairs/vagov-content/pages/life-insurance/totally-disabled-or-terminally-ill.md

 #### How do we get these benefits?

-Only the insured Servicemember or Veteran may apply for accelerated benefits.
+Only the insured service member or Veteran may apply for accelerated benefits.
 No one may apply on their behalf.
 In the case of a terminally ill spouse, only the insured may apply.

 **Use the application form for the type of coverage you have:**